phmarek/sbcl/contrib/asdf/README.md

 --------------------

-If you have to use or extend internal functionality not currently exported by ASDF, please contact us and have us negociate a proper, stable, tested interface that you can actually rely on.
+If you have to use or extend internal functionality not currently exported by ASDF, please contact us and have us negotiate a proper, stable, tested interface that you can actually rely on.
 Also, please *DO NOT* refer to specific subpackages such as `asdf/find-system` from the outside of ASDF, because functions may occasionally be moved from one internal package to the other, without notification.
 They have in the past and will in the future.
-Instead, when refering to symbols in ASDF, we recommend you either have your package `:use` the package `:asdf` or `:import-from` it, or that you shall use `asdf:` or `asdf::` as a prefix to the symbols.
+Instead, when referring to symbols in ASDF, we recommend you either have your package `:use` the package `:asdf` or `:import-from` it, or that you shall use `asdf:` or `asdf::` as a prefix to the symbols.
 And once again, please contact us if you have to use non-exported symbols.